Login

 Explore the full scope of our drug knowledge tailored for pharmaceutical research needs in our data library.
 Learn more.

+Barium sulfate is ingested by mouth or administered rectally and combined with granules of effervescent bicarbonate to enhance distension of the GI tract, allowing for enhanced gastrointestinal tract visualization.
 This drug is used as a contrast agent in diagnostic x-ray procedures.
-Therapeutic advantages of barium sulfate in diagnostic procedures include both its low water solubility and high level of clearance from the body Label .
+Therapeutic advantages of barium sulfate in diagnostic procedures include both its low water solubility and high level of clearance from the body.

-Barium sulfate occurs in nature as the mineral barite.
-It is also used in various manufacturing applications and mixed into heavy concrete to serve as a radiation shield 3 .
+Barium sulfate naturally occurs as the mineral barite.
+It is also utilized in various manufacturing applications and can be mixed into heavy concrete to serve as a radiation shield.
+Additionally, barium sulfate serves as a contrast agent used for CT scans of the gastrointestinal tract.

 Indication